You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Alright – what now?

 How Do You Fix A Transmission When The Light Is On?

-If your car’s transmission light has come on, you should visit a skilled expert.
+If your car’s transmission light has come on, you should visit a certified specialist.

 They’ll use OBD code readers and basic mechanical tests to identify the problem.

-If you’re lucky, it’ll be something simple and outside of the main transmission housing.
+If you’re fortunate, it’ll be something simple and outside of the main transmission housing.
 Otherwise, you’ll need an expensive rebuild or replacement.

-Visiting a store you have faith in is top guidance from me.
+Visiting a store you have faith in is excellent guidance from me.
 Then, you can count on the expert’s recommendations more.

 Should You Get A Replacement Transmission Instead Of A Rebuild?

-If you’re given a quote for a rebuild, it’s worth checking through reliable online stores for refurbished transmissions.
-Make sure they fit your specific make and model.
+If you’re given a quote for a rebuild, it’s worth checking through dependable online stores for refurbished transmissions.
+Make sure they fit your particular make and model.

 Add around $800 to this price to account for the shop’s approximate labor rate.
 (This is a general estimate – they might charge much more or less.)